sravanDwadasi/M3-AdministeringtheSysteminCloudEdition/Notes.md

 - Each unique customer environment is known as a tenant.
 Each tenant gets a unique and isolated segment of the solution – all hosted in the Infor M3 multi-tenant     cloud on AWS.
 - Tenants cohabit and share the application server resources but cannot “see” each other.
 - Databases are separate for manageability purposes.
+## Introducing companies and divisions
+Infor M3 uses companies and divisions to organize data.
+The Infor M3 standard database schema (library) contains database tables, views, and indexes for up to 999 companies and their divisions.
+### Infor M3 companies
+- An Infor M3 company relates to your own organization’s structure.
+For some organizations, a single company represents their entire world-wide organization; for others, using a company to represent the
+- Infor M3 companies provide a means of separating sets of data.
+Multiple companies can run within the same database schema and operating environment.
+This is useful when a business organization consists of two or more unique entities.
+- Organization in each country may more effectively meet business needs.

+### Infor M3 divisions
+- companies are the major structural unit and divisions are the minor structural unit.
+- Since the division identifier is a three-character alphanumeric field, a company can have several divisions.
+- A blank division is always created.
+This is sometimes referred to by Infor M3 consultants as the central division.